 If you think you have suffered as a result of negligence during fat transfer surgery - also known as lipofilling - you could be entitled to a significant amount of compensation.
-This can help you both recover from the pain caused and pay for any restorative surgery required.

 CONTACT US TODAY

 If you’ve recently undergone fat transfer surgery that has gone wrong, you could be entitled to make a claim.
 To speak to our expert solicitors about whether you can make a claim for fat transfer compensation, call freephone on 0800 634 0285 or fill in the online contact form and we will call you back.

 A certain amount of postoperative pain, bruising and swelling are common for several days after a lipofilling procedure, even when the surgery was a complete success.
 Moreover, significant amounts of the transferred fat may be absorbed by the body following the operation, meaning some patients may require further treatment.